Caen's Lair

 "It's an old house."

 "Is it?"
 Tump inquired doubtfully.
-Like every house on Mulberry road, it didn't look like it had been built much before the 60s, which by house standards really wasn't very old at all.
+Like every house on Mulberry road, it didn't look like it had been built much earlier than the 60s, which by house standards really wasn't very old at all.

 "Old enough," said Rin, just as the lights flickered back on.
 Behind her the fridge resumed its steady hum.